Prices for War of the Spark cards continue to fluctuate following rotation now that the Standard format is balancing itself out.

 Karn, the Great Creator

 Karn, the Great Creator saw a significant rise in value after the release of M20 but isn’t seeing much play in Standard.
-With the introduction of Pioneer, however, Karn is on the rise again and is valued at around $9.
+Pioneer rose the planeswalker value some, but it has since fallen to around $7.

 God-Eternal Kefnet was hot when M20 released but quickly dropped below $5.
 Mono-Blue, however, is making a comeback in Standard 2020.
 And with the addition of Pioneer, Kefnet has risen out of price obscurity to around $6.